Glow from Head-to-Toe with Dry Brushing

 An ancient beauty practice found across many cultures from early Egypt to Ayurveda, dry brushing is an age-old selfcare ritual that will have you feeling brand new.
 Invigorating, revitalizing, and exfoliating, daily body brushing boosts circulation; increasing flow for an undeniable outer glow.

-- Plumps the skin.
-Another body brushing benefit linked to circulation is that the increased blood flow may temporarily plump the skin, blurring imperfections.
+Another body brushing benefit linked to circulation is that the increased blood flow maytemporarily plump the skin, blurring imperfections.
 In fact, many body brushing lovers find that regularly dry brushing their legs and thighs reduces the appearance of cellulite.

 Because body brushing is most effective on bare skin, we’ve found that the best time to dry brush is just before taking a shower.
 And while we love dry brushing for almost everyone, if you have extremely sensitive skin or inflamed skin like eczema or psoriasis, this may not be the right ritual for you.

 Ready to try dry brushing?
-Check out our step-by-step guide on the best way to dry brush for glowing skin!
+Check out our step-by-step dry brushing guide on the best way to get glowing skin, and see the benefits for yourself!